harpreetsahota204/agno-fo-test/README.md

 )
 ```

 You can also choose to run this as a delegated operation.
-To do so you must first set the following environment variable (either in terminal via `export` or in Python):
+To do so you must first set the following environment variable (either in terminal via `export` or in Python) before you instantiate the operator:

 ```python
 import os